BeehiveNGO/Beehive/README.md

 #Focuses

 Beehive is concentrating on:
-- Setting up the **backend architecture** and **frameworks** developers need to build, power and scale next-generation, intelligent, open data driven humanitarian crowdfunding applications
+- Setting up the **backend architecture** and **software frameworks** developers need to build, power and scale next-generation, intelligent, open data driven humanitarian crowdfunding applications

 - **Solving** and **modeling** how tomorrow's humanitarian crowdfunding applications can optimally serve the professional humanitarain community today